Gabriella439/post-rfc/sotu.md

 would venture that Haskell is the most flexible of the non-Lisp languages.
 You can overload a large amount of built-in syntax for your custom DSL.

-The most popular example of overloaded syntax is @do@ notation, which you can overload to work with any type that implements the `Monad` interface.
+The most popular example of overloaded syntax is `do` notation, which you can overload to work with any type that implements the `Monad` interface.
 This syntactic sugar for `Monad`s in turn led to a huge overabundance of `Monad` tutorials.